IDEOorg/roo_docs_site/README.md

 This site serves as the central repository for technical documentation of the Roo platform, built by IDEO.org in 2018.
 It is hosted using Github pages.

+[Here is a video](https://youtu.be/8pU9TgC0ZP8) that shows how to work with this repo locally and deploy to the live site.

 ## How to build project

 This documentation website uses the static site builder [Jekyll](https://jekyllrb.com) to generate the various pages.
 It merges the markdown files found in the `_pages` directory with the html templates and partials found in the `_layouts` and `_includes` folders.